Skip to main content

-The first way to dynamically rename is to fetch a column name from one of your rows in your dataset.
-If you want to use the Dynamic Rename tool in this way, leave the o anchor empty and simply enter the row number that contains your new column headers.
-The second way to user the Dynamic Rename tool is to dynamically map your column names to another dataset - like a find and replace for column names.
+The first way is to add a prefix to your column names.
+The second way to dynamically rename is to fetch a column name from one of your rows in your dataset.
+The third way to use the Dynamic Rename tool is to dynamically map your column names to another dataset - like a find and replace for column names.
+If you want to use the Dynamic Rename tool in this way, you need to connect a dataset to the H anchor.

 Configuration